Published: Sunday, 10 March 2019 | Written by SciFi Vision

 VINCENT PIAZZA:No, I hadn’t read the books, and that was a conscious choice, because I wanted to just kind of have a little more freedom.
 I had come off some projects where I was playing historical figures, and I always felt like I was serving two masters.
 So, this was a moment where I had a sense of what they were doing with the first season, and that would be a good opportunity for me to use my imagination with it, and should we go further, then I could look into the books.
 But that said, he is based on a character in the book, and he is doing exactly what he is doing on the show at this point in time.
-Other than the script then, was there anywhere else you took inspiration from when creating your version of the character?

 Yeah, I read a lot of military books, because I wanted to understand that mindset a little bit better, which helps me dig into the character’s objectives.
 If you’re at a job, it’s not just a job in, you know, the private sector.
 He might be a black water consultant or one of these murky titles, but he still has that DNA.
 So, I really wanted to take the time.
 So, it was really just about understanding the military mindset.
 I spend a lot of my time doing that.

 And then [I wanted to] see what I had in common with the character in terms of any kind of relationships that exist on the show.
 So, I tried to dial into the Brad (Mark-Paul Gosselaar) relationship and, you know, kind of being a brother, but also being a pupil to someone and just trying to get as specific as I could about that relationship.
-Speaking of the military, did you receive any special training for the role?

 Yeah, we did some gun stuff.
 And, Mark-Paul, in fairness, he’s really the guy who did a lot of gun training in his life, so he was incredibly generous with his time with me.
 You know, we were living out the relationship in some ways, I guess, because in the show, the history is that he taught me pretty much everything I know.
 And I’m going to have to give him the same credit for gun stuff, because he was helping me quite a bit with, you know, loading, reloading, taking aim, stance, all that stuff.
 It was very helpful.